ANLN: Actin

 Anillin specifically binds F-actin, rather than G-actin.
 Binding of F-actin by anillin only occurs during cell division.
 Anillin also bundles actin filaments together and drives their relative sliding.
 This contractile behavior is independent of myosin and ATP and may couple with actin filament disassembly.
 Amino acids 258-340 are sufficient and necessary for F-actin binding in Drosophila, but amino acids 246-371 are necessary to bundle actin filaments.
-The ability of anillin to bind to and bundle actin together is conversed through many species.
+The ability of anillin to bind to and bundle actin together is conserved through many species.
 It is hypothesized that by regulating actin bundling, anillin increases the efficiency of actomyosin contractility during cell division.
 Both anillin and F-actin are found in contractile structures.
 They are recruited independently to the contractile ring, but F-actin increases the efficiency of anillin targeting.
 Anillin may also be involved in promoting the polymerization of F-actin by stabilizing formin mDia2 in an active form.